Fall 2024 Issue of Ripples

 Thanks to Our Volunteers

-Please be sure to thank your neighbors for their efforts to make Lakeport a better place for all of us to live while also saving the HOA considerable money.
+Please be sure to thank your neighbors who volunteer for their efforts to make Lakeport a better place for all of us to live while also saving the HOA considerable money.
 If you want to volunteer, let the Board or a committee chair know—it’s a great way to meet your neighbors and contribute to your community.

-Landscape
+Other Landscape

 • Marilyn Bursch – watering plants by rain garden